PeterHancock/node-js-intro/static/slides.md

 ]
 .right-column[

-- What is node.js?
+- What is Node.js?

 - What is all the fuss about?

 - How to get started

 - The Event Loop

-- Node.js for developing JS in the Browser
+- Developing JavaScript for Browser with Node.js
 ]

 ---